SeshanSaravanan/Simon_game/README.md

 # Simon Game

 ## Overview
 The Simon Game is a browser-based implementation of the classic electronic memory game.
 Players are challenged to repeat increasingly complex sequences of colors presented by the game.
-This repository contains the source code and assets required to run the Simon Game web application.
+This repository contains the source code, assets, and sounds required to run the Simon Game web application.

 ![Game Preview](game_preview.png) <!-- Add a preview image of the game here -->